shafaatbinjaved/web-tech-challenge/README.md

 # Some hints
 - You can make a quite quick and simple auth for the admin panel with Artisan
 - Laravel comes with "mix" for frontend building - but you're free to use whatever you want for this

+# we are looking forward to your solution \o/ !!